 HFT critics also argue that such traders only provide liquidity when it’s beneficial to them and then vanish when the market needs it most.
 A December 2020 paper published by the European Central Bank also argued that too much competition in the HFT industry can cause firms to engage in more speculative trading, which can harm market liquidity.

 Defenders of high-frequency trading argue that it has improved liquidity and decreased the cost of trading for small, retail investors.
 In other words, it made markets more efficient.

 This can be particularly important in markets like options trading, where there are thousands of different types of contracts that brokerages may have trouble finding buyers and sellers for.
 HFT can be helpful liquidity providers in such markets.

 When it comes to payment for order flow, defenders of HFT also argue that retail investors have enjoyed price improvement, when they get better prices than they would on a public stock exchange.

 It’s tough to be an investor in many markets today without being affected by high-frequency trading.
 HFT firms are proprietary trading firms that rely on ultrafast computers and data networks to execute large orders, primarily in stocks, options and futures markets.

 HFT proponents argue that their participation helps markets be more efficient, since they’re willing buyers and sellers in many trades.
 Critics argue that they have a big advantage over smaller investors, given how much they pay for information and data networks.

 SoFi earns a small amount of money from payment for orders flow that is routed to HFT firms or market makers.
-This process allows SoFi Invest users to trade without commission fees.
+This process allows SoFi Invest users to trade stocks online without commission fees.
 Investors can use SoFi’s brokerage services with the Active Investing platform, which allows members to buy and sell stocks, ETFs and fractional shares.